RichardFranksComputer/fdny_info/livesplit/readme.md

 I have no idea how to use LiveSplit or if the way I'm doing this is functional.
 This will be updated as I continue.

+TODO:
+- Get full run working
+- Add IsLoading block to detect when in menu after level complete
+- Determine if audio complete register has a different value after each level
+- If not, determine flow for detecting level has ended

 ## Quick Start - Editing in GitHub

 **To add/modify maps or change split behavior:**